michael-takyi23/Aduane-Fie/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is a property of Aduanepa-Fie.